 Member agencies that submitted a Purchase Order may purchase up to 90 percent of their Base Period Demand at the lower Tier 1 Supply Rate.
-Member agencies that accrue a cumulative Tier 2 obligation by virtue of exceeding their Tier 1 maximum at the end of year five of the purchase order will pay their Tier 2 obligation annually.
-Otherwise, any obligation to pay the Tier 2 Supply Rate will be calculated over the ten-year period, consistent with the calculation of any purchase order commitment obligation.
+At the end of year five of the Purchase Order, no member agency had exceeded the Tier 1 Maximum.
+Therefore, any obligation to pay the Tier 2 Supply Rate will be calculated over the ten-year period, consistent with the calculation of any purchase order commitment obligation.